Dindigul I. Leoni: Career

 Leoni initially served as a school teacher at the St. Mary's Higher Secondary School in Dindigul for a short stint.
 He then ventured into hosting social debate/pattimandram show "Nalla Pesunga Nallathaiye Pesunga" aired in Kalaignar TV.
 He eventually rose to fame and prominence in the state for his speeches in the television show.
 He received the state award Kalaimamani in 2010 for his stage speeches from the Government of Tamil Nadu.

 He has campaigned for Tamil Nadu based political party Dravida Munnetra Kazhagam in 2011 Tamil Nadu Legislative Assembly election, 2014 Indian general election and in 2016 Tamil Nadu Legislative Assembly election.

 He made his acting debut in 1997 Tamil film Ganga Gowri in a supporting role playing the role of Arun Vijay's father.
 He then made a comeback to film acting after a long gap of 23 years in 2020 for the unreleased film Aalambana.

+Personal life

+His son, Leo Sivakumar, made his lead debut with Azhagiya Kanne (2023).